 Kimberley town councillors have been told to create a ‘neighbourhood plan’ and see new housing developments as a ‘positive rather than a problem’.

-Broxtowe Borough Council leader, Cllr Milan Radulovic, told councillors they should see the new developments as an opportunity to regenerate the area’s economy.
+Broxtowe Borough Council leader Milan Radulovic told councillors they should see the new developments as an opportunity to regenerate the area’s economy.

 “Parish councils should create a neighbourhood plan looking at how it’s going to help jobs and grow the community,” he said at last week’s Kimberley Town council meeting.

-“You have got the opportunity to attract business and attract people here to shop.
+“You have got the opportunity to attract business an attract people here to shop.

 “Think about this as an opportunity and not a problem.
 Take your community forward and into this century to ensure a viable future for your town.”

-Cllr Radulovic said there was no point in protesting over the housing.
+Cllr Radulovic said there was no point in protesting the housing.